Major Arcana

 Yes or No?

-maybe.
+Maybe.
 Justice answers as the facts deserve: yes if your cause is fair and your hands are clean; no if the truth doesn't support the outcome you want.

 Card combinations